243 FW 4

 A. Charging areas must be in compliance with 29 CFR 1910.178(g) and applicable requirements of the National Electric Code (including sections 503 and 505).
 If there’s a conflict between the regulations, the more stringent applies.

-B. We prefer acquisition of lift trucks with self-contained “plug-in” recharging systems where there is no need for contact with the battery.
+B. We prefer acquisition of lift trucks with self-contained “plug-in” recharging systems so there is no need for contact with the battery.

 C. Battery charging installations must be located in areas designated for that purpose.